German submarine U-864: Rediscovery

-The delicate condition of the 2,400-ton wreck, the rusting mercury bottles, and the live torpedoes on board would make a lifting operation extremely dangerous, with significant potential for an environmental catastrophe.
-A three-year study by the Norwegian Coastal Administration has recommended entombing the wreck in a 12 m thickness of sand, with a reinforcing layer of gravel or concrete to prevent erosion.
-This is being proposed as a permanent solution to the problem, and the proposal notes that similar techniques have been successfully used around 30 times to contain mercury-contaminated sites over the past 20 years.
+The 2,400-ton wreck's delicate condition, live torpedoes and rusting mercury bottles would make a lifting operation extremely dangerous, with significant potential for environmental catastrophe.
+A three-year study by the Norwegian Coastal Administration recommended entombing the wreck in a 12 m thickness of sand, with a reinforcing layer of gravel or concrete to prevent erosion.
+This is being proposed as a permanent solution, and the proposal notes similar techniques have been successfully used around 30 times to contain mercury-contaminated sites over the past 20 years.

 Environmental protection

 The fragmented wreck contains 67 tonnes of toxic liquid mercury.
-Over time part of the toxic metal had spread over an area of 30000 m2.
+Over time, toxic metal leakage has spread over an area of 30000 m2.

-The proposal to entomb the wreck rather than removing it was criticised by locals concerned about possible future leakage.
+The 2007 proposal to entomb the wreck rather than removing it was criticised by locals concerned about possible future leakage.

-On 11 November 2008, the Norwegian Coastal Administration awarded the contract for the possible salvage of the U-864 submarine and her cargo of mercury to salvage company Mammoet Salvage BV.
-Mammoet, which was awarded the contract for the salvage of the Russian nuclear submarine Kursk in 2001, had proposed a method of raising U-864's wreck which would satisfy the environmental requirements, described as "a safe and innovative salvage solution".
+On 11 November 2008, the Norwegian Coastal Administration awarded the contract for the salvage of the U-864 submarine and her cargo of mercury to salvage company Mammoet Salvage BV.
+Mammoet, which had been awarded the salvage contract for the Russian nuclear submarine Kursk in 2001, proposed a method of raising U-864's wreck which would satisfy the environmental requirements, described as "a safe and innovative salvage solution".
 This was reported to be a safe, fully remotely controlled operation which would raise the submarine and remove the source of pollution without the need for anyone working under water.
 On 29 January 2009, the Norwegian government approved the proposed method of raising the wreck, and the operation was scheduled to begin in 2010.
 The operation was estimated to cost 1 billion kroner (US$153 million).
 However, the operation was postponed after the government asked for additional studies.

 In the spring of 2016, the Norwegian Coastal Administration installed a counter fill on the slope under the bow section of U-864 in order to stabilize the seabed.
 The operation involved laying approximately 100 000 cubic meters of sand and rock in a controlled and precise manner from a specially designed ship.
 The result was reduced risk of movement by unconsolidated sediments, including contaminated materials, during seaquakes.

 In October 2018 the Norwegian Coastal Administration decided that the wreck of U-864 would be entombed after all by capping her in clean fill on the seabed where she lay.
 Establishing that the counter fill in 2016 was a similar operation as capping, the government decided that capping could be carried out with proven technology and with minimum spreading of contaminated sediments.
+In 2024, authorities decided to retrieve the accessible parts of the mercury in 2026, before capping the rest.